 Cost plus is where the client pays the net value for any furnishings, materials and subcontractors plus an agreed percentage.
 The percentage may change per project depending on the scale of it or length of time it may take.

-Here is an example of a cost plus pricing strategy:
+Here is an example of a cost plus pricing strategy for interior designers:

 (Furnishings, minus designer discount) + (subcontractors) + (agreed %) = total cost